vweevers/hunspell-native/README.md

 npm install hunspell-native
 ```

-The npm package ships with prebuilt binaries for Linux, Mac and Windows.
+The npm package ships with prebuilt binaries for Linux, Mac and Windows, both x64 and ARM (except Linux ARM which fails to compile; help is welcome) including Alpine, and Linux flavors with an old glibc (2.28).
 Upon install, [`node-gyp-build`](https://github.com/prebuild/node-gyp-build) will check if a compatible binary exists and fallback to compiling from source if it doesn't.
 In that case you'll need a [valid `node-gyp` installation](https://github.com/nodejs/node-gyp#installation).

 If you don't want to use the prebuilt binary for the platform you are installing on, specify the `--build-from-source` flag when you install:

 ```
 npm install hunspell-native --build-from-source
 ```

-Please open an issue if you need prebuilt binaries for ARM, M1, Alpine (musl), Windows 32-bit or Linux flavors with an old glibc; I'm willing to add these if there's someone to test it.

 ## API